Personal

 - In the final

-draft of your paper, quote from the CNN
+draft of your paper, quote from the your two outside sources, plus the CNN article and at least one of the

 - I have included